SevenShepherd/SevenShepherd.github.io/_posts/2021-11-01-rational-discourse.markdown

 <!-- The more thought you put into it the more you would realize that what you were imagining already existed in the person of Christ. -->

 Now imagine the reaction of this pure, holy, and limitless God, as he watches the depravity of mankind unfold over time.
-Kingdoms rise and fall, wars are waged, and peace comes and goes, murders are committed, rape, infidelities, scams, corrupt pastors (Je 23:1-3), hypocrites (Titus 1:16, 1 Jn 4:8, Re 2:4-5), hatred (1 John 3:15), and slander.
+Kingdoms rise and fall, wars are waged, and peace comes and goes, murders are committed, rape, infidelities, scams, corrupt pastors (Je 23:1-3), hypocrites (Matthew 23:3-5,13,15,16-17,23,25,27,29–31,33,37-39; Titus 1:16; 1 Jn 4:8; Re 2:4-5), hatred (1 John 3:15), and slander.
 Let's compare and contrast God with the enemy of mankind.

 > “...
 When God became a man Himself, the experience proved to be nothing short of pure agony.
 In man’s time-honored fashion, they would unleash the whole arsenal of weapons against Him: **misrepresentation, slander, and accusation of treason**.
 The stage was set for a situation without parallel in the history of the earth.
 God would visit creatures and they would nail Him to the cross!” &mdash; Werner von Braun, the father of space science